ruggeri/tech-notes/math/fourier2.md

 **Why do we need an orthogonal basis**

 Duh.
-If the basis is not orthogonal, then we can project onto the basis vectors and get a proper deconstruction.
+If the basis is not orthogonal, then we can't project onto the basis vectors and get a proper deconstruction.
 When you reconstruct you're not going to get the original vector!

-On the other hand, maybe we can introduce a series of finite, bases that each consist of orthogonal vectors (their countable union does *not* consist entirely of orthogonal vectors), each yielding a more accurate deconstruction of `f`.
+On the other hand, maybe we can introduce a series of finite bases that each consist of orthogonal vectors (their countable union does *not* consist entirely of orthogonal vectors), each yielding a more accurate deconstruction of `f`.
 Of course, we can do this with a